Top 4 Qlik Competitors and Alternatives We Tested in 2026

 Sisense was the most technical tool we tested — but also the most powerful under the hood.

 We threw a messy mix of sales logs, user behavior data, and event-level records at it.
+Once everything was connected and modeled, Sisense handled it like a champ.

 Performance was solid, even with larger datasets.